wmwxwa/tyk-docs/tyk-docs/content/product-stack/tyk-gateway/middleware/validate-request-tyk-classic.md

   - /advanced-configuration/transform-traffic/validate-json
 ---

-The [request validation]({{< ref "product-stack/tyk-gateway/middleware/validate-request-middleware" >}}) middleware provides a way to validate the presence, correctness, and conformity of HTTP requests to make sure they meet the expected format required by the upstream API endpoints.
+The [request validation]({{< ref "product-stack/tyk-gateway/middleware/validate-request-middleware" >}}) middleware provides a way to validate the presence, correctness and conformity of HTTP requests to make sure they meet the expected format required by the upstream API endpoints.

 When working with legacy Tyk Classic APIs, request validation is performed by the `Validate JSON` middleware which can be enabled per-endpoint.
 The schema against which requests are compared is defined in the middleware configuration and is limited to the request body (payload).
 Request headers and path/query parameters cannot be validated when using Tyk Classic APIs.